Ms-ahmadi/Hello-word/README.md

 # Hello-word

+hello everybody!
+I am glad to share the first project with you.
-this is for test and learning github.
+It is for testing and learning github.